ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Effect: proof verification fails and rolls back disagreement freezes, so a fabricated truth can block payout without penalty.

 Defense: non-reveal penalties may be persisted before proof validation because non-participation is objective.
 Disagreement penalties and oracle adjustment must wait until the selected truth has passed an objective proof.

-### 7. Price-oracle griefing

-`redundancyCount` counts revealers matching the selected exact `(hash, depth)` tuple.
-A successful claim/finalization after skipped rounds causes `PriceOracle.adjustPrice()` to apply the maximum increase once for every skipped round.

-Therefore repeated claim suppression can later produce a compounded price increase **and unbounded catch-up work**: `adjustPrice()` loops once per skipped round.
-A sufficiently long gap can make every retry OOG or overflow.

-The current oracle also updates `currentPriceUpScaled` and `lastAdjustedRound` before calling `PostageStamp.setPrice()`.
-If that call returns false, oracle state remains advanced while postage price is stale, and same-round retry reverts `PriceAlreadyAdjusted`.

-Defense: a fabricated but unproved truth must not adjust the oracle.
-Replace per-skipped-round looping with an O(1)/strictly bounded catch-up policy with specified rounding and saturation, and make the oracle/postage transition atomic or expose an idempotent resynchronization operation.

-### 8. Randomness and ordering influence

-Truth selection uses deterministic hashes keyed by commit-array position.
-The seed is updated on the first successful reveal, using `block.prevrandao`; it is not updated after every reveal.
-This creates first-revealer timing and block-producer influence, while commit ordering changes the lottery inputs.

-The disagreement penalty also evaluates the same `block.prevrandao % 100` for every revealer in one transaction.
-Below 100, penalties are cohort-correlated (all eligible disagreeing revealers pass the random check or none do), not independent per participant.

-Do not reuse this construction for admission without a separate analysis.
-Admission randomness must not include user-grindable fields such as `_obfuscatedHash` or reveal nonce, and its bias/order properties must be specified and tested.
-If probabilistic disagreement penalties remain, derive a domain-separated value per participant from committed entropy rather than reusing one block value for the whole cohort.

 ---